The Chanticleers will practice 10 times before departing for Cuba on Aug. 6

-Cliff Ellis is in his eighth season as the head coach of the Coastal Carolina men's basketball program.
+The 2015-16 campaign marks Cliff Ellis’ ninth season as the head coach of the Coastal Carolina men's basketball program.

-Following the 2013-2014 season, Ellis' 668 victories rank him tied for 27th on the list of all-time career coaching victories in the history of Division I basketball.
-While at Coastal Carolina, Ellis has amassed a pair of Big South regular season championships and one conference tournament title, making him one of only 10 coaches in NCAA history to lead four different institutions to the NCAA Tournament.
-Furthermore, Ellis is also one of two coaches to win championships in both the Atlantic Coast Conference and Southeastern Conference.
+Following the 2014-15 season, Ellis' 692 victories rank him 20th on the list of all-time career coaching victories in the history of Division I basketball.
+While at Coastal Carolina, Ellis has amassed a pair of Big South regular season championships and two conference tournament titles, making him one of only 12 coaches in NCAA Division I history to lead four different institutions to the NCAA Tournament.
+Furthermore, with a victory over UNC Asheville on Feb.
+3, 2015, Eliis became the only coach in NCAA Division I history to tally 150-plus wins at four institutions.
+He is also one of two coaches to win championships in both the Atlantic Coast Conference and Southeastern Conference.

-Ellis has compiled a Division I record of 668-425 (.611) and 746-437 (.631) overall and ranks 10th in NCAA Division I wins among active coaches.
-He is also just one of two coaches in NCAA Division I history to post 100 or more wins at four separate schools and has been named conference Coach of the Year six times in his career.
+Ellis has compiled a Division I record of 692-435 (.614) and 770-447 (.632) overall and ranks ninth in NCAA Division I wins among active coaches.
+He is also just one of four coaches in NCAA Division I history to make multiple NCAA Tournament appearances with four separate schools and has been named conference Coach of the Year six times in his career.